African Americans in New Jersey: History

+The first European to encounter New Jersey was himself African, described at the time as mulatto.
+In 1525, while looking for the mythical Northwest Passage, Esteban Gomez, a Portuguese explorer for the Holy Roman Empire, sailed the Hudson River.
+In 1613, Jan Rodrigues, a Black man who sailed as a linguist for the Dutch, landed at Manhattan and learned the Lenape language, took a Native American wife, and decided to stay to live with and trade amongst the Munsee Lenape.
+Because the Lenape territory and the early Dutch fur trading networks spanned the broader Hudson River estuary, it is almost certain his travels and trading expeditions took him into the surrounding areas, including modern-day northeastern New Jersey, though no evidence has been found.

 The arrival of the first African Americans in New Jersey can be traced back to the 17th century when Dutch settlers brought enslaved Africans to the region.

 During the American Revolution, New Jersey became a battleground in the fight against British rule, with many joining the Continental Army and fighting for their own freedom.
 Notable figures such as Oliver Cromwell, an African American soldier, made significant contributions to the cause.

 The early 19th century witnessed a gradual shift in the status of African Americans in New Jersey.
 The state passed laws that gradually abolished slavery, leading to the emancipation of enslaved individuals.
 However, racial discrimination and segregation persisted, limiting the opportunities available to African Americans.

 The late 19th and early 20th centuries marked a period of significant migration for African Americans in New Jersey.
 Many individuals moved from the rural South to urban areas such as Newark and Camden in search of better economic prospects.
 This influx of African Americans contributed to the growth of vibrant communities and cultural institutions.

 Notable figures such as Paul Robeson, a renowned actor, singer, and civil rights activist, emerged from the state, leaving a lasting impact on American culture.